A short selection of creative writings, some published by indie journals and others unpublished.

 fair as the pearl-handled pistol

-under Nana’s pillow, as the perennial
+under Nana’s pillow, as our odds

-chance of waking up
+of waking up again in a car

-in a hot car in the Acme parking lot
+in the Acme parking lot

 and being driven away by God